Dynamic RAM Expansion is a very useful feature. You must have heard the term ‘Virtual RAM’ so many times in the past few months.

 One tap and it will spring to action without the usual load times.
 This helps give an impression of a speedy experience.
 By using virtual RAM, the phone can keep your most-used apps always ready in the background so you don’t waste time waiting for it to launch.

 One of the most affordable smartphone companies Realme delivers solid battery life with a slim attractive design and lightweight smartphones.
 But you know it offers a virtual ram feature also.
-If your Realme phone is running on the latest Realme UI 2.0 for example Realme 8 5G then, you can activate this feature by following the below steps.
+If your Realme phone is running on the latest Realme UI 2.0 or 3.0 for example Realme 8 5G then, you can activate this feature by following the below steps.